neurotechuoft/HackTernoons/README.md

 ## New Members

 New to neuroscience and neurotechnology? **No problem!** Follw this quick start-up guide to get you more familiarized with the **why, importance, and basics of neuroscience**.
 Then we will guide you through **programming fundamentals** to give you a **foundation to develop neurotech apps/experiments**.
 Feel free to skip over concepts you are already comfortable with.
 First, we would first like you to create a github account as most of our material is on this github repository.

-(insert start up tasks here)
+Follow through our Start Here! tasks on our task board to get started!

 ## Experienced Members